|

 Concepts in Technical Trading Systems by J. Welles Wilder, Jr.,

 explains this indicator and several others.
+You must first

 compute the directional movement, DM, for the current trading interval.